Robber given life sentence after stabbing two police officers in central London

 A robber has been jailed for life with a minimum term of 20 years after stabbing two officers in London’s West End following a police pursuit.

-Mohamed Rahman, 25, knifed police constable Joseph Gerrard in the neck and chest – “targeting where the Met (stab) vest did not provide protection” – and Pc Alannah Mulhall in the arm early on September 16 last year while intoxicated.
+Mohamed Rahman, 25, knifed police constable Joseph Gerrard in the neck and chest – “targeting where the Met (stab) vest did not provide protection” – before stabbing Pc Alannah Mulhall in the arm early on September 16 last year while intoxicated.

+One of the Metropolitan police officers who was attacked by Rahman said “things like this happen all the time”.

+On Friday the Met released video footage of the attack, alongside an interview in which Pc Gerrard said: “We came across a male brandishing a knife towards our colleagues.
+Initially we were shouting at the suspect telling him to put the knife down, my colleague Dave put a Taser on him, I tried to hit him with a baton but he then stabbed me in the arm.

 The officers, who were attached to the Met’s Central West Command Unit responsible for policing Westminster, have both told how they experienced enduring pain and extensive changes to their lives after the incident.

-A group of officers pursued Rahman after a member of the public, Mark Graven, told police the defendant had revealed to him a knife before taking his phone powerbank in Shaftesbury Avenue.
+A group of officers pursued Rahman after a member of the public, Mark Graven, told police the defendant had showed him a knife before taking his phone powerbank in Shaftesbury Avenue.

 Rahman, of Notting Hill, west London, was convicted in October after a trial at Kingston Crown Court of the attempted murder of Pc Gerrard and grievous bodily harm (GBH) with intent against Pc Mulhall.